-As much as I believe what we do here at 7 Generation Games can benefit every student, I need to admit that the Crossroads: Games of Choices series being developed by The Julia Group is a special case.
+As much as I believe what we do here at 7 Generation Games can benefit every student, I need to admit that the Crossroads: Games of Choices series being distributed by the Strong Mind Strong Body Foundation is a special case.
 In an era where some schools shy away from anything remotely controversial, we just released two games that discuss decision-making in situations like dating violence, family members addicted to alcohol or drugs, driving under the influence, depression and teen drug and alcohol use.
 That’s not even all of the topics covered.

 We are so sure that these topics won’t be touched with some schools with a ten-foot pole that we actually are not including our decision-making games on our website.
 Crossroads is under beta testing now and promoted on The Julia Group site.
 In case you didn’t know, much of the research behind 7 Generation Games was done by The Julia Group and licensed by our company.

 There are already schools that won’t use our Spirit Lake game because it has buffalo hunting and shooting arrows at rabid wolves who attack you.
 There are schools that won’t allow their fifth- through eighth-grade students to play Fish Lake because it has spearing fish and is thus “violent”.
 Arguments about historical accuracy won’t convince them.
 (You can download a free iPad demo of Fish Lake here or watch the Spirit Lake or Fish Lake video.
 Seriously, we’re not talking blood and guts here.)